 Students may apply to enter in the fall, spring, or summer term.
 Online application forms are available at www.reed.edu/MALS/graduate_admission/.
 Initial, provisional admission to the MALS program requires submission of the following items:

 - Completed application form with personal statements

-- Official transcripts from all undergraduate and postbaccalaureate schools, with evidence of completion of a bachelor’s degree
+- Official transcripts of all undergraduate and postbaccalaureate work from each originating school, with evidence of completion of a bachelor’s degree

 - Two letters of recommendation: either a faculty member who recently taught the applicant in an academic subject, or an individual who is familiar with the applicant's intellectual and personal abilities, motivation, and accomplishments

 - Interview with the MALS director and a faculty member of the Committee on Graduate Studies upon completion of the above materials.